Tactical Air Command: Operation Desert Shield/Desert Storm

 In the early morning hours of 17 January 1991, anti-aircraft batteries in Baghdad erupted as the first strikes by F-117A Nighthawks hit critical command and control targets in the Iraqi capital.
 Operation Desert Storm had begun.

 During the next few hours, USAF tactical air assets, along with U.S. Navy, U.S. Marine Corps, Royal Air Force, French Air Force, Royal Saudi Air Force and Free Kuwait Air Force tactical aircraft, pounded command and control facilities, bridges, and other lines of communication.
 USAF Wild Weasel F-4Gs went after Iraqi SAM sites like they had in Vietnam, while USAF A-10s hunted Iraqi tanks and troops.
 In the first three days of the air war, eleven Iraqi aircraft were shot down by USAF F-15Cs.

 During the six-week air war, any and all Iraqi military assets were targeted by Coalition attack aircraft.
 The Iraqis responded by launching Soviet-built SCUD ballistic missiles against targets in Israel and the Arabian peninsula.
-With no accurate guidance system, the SCUD missies were very similar to the German V-2 rocket when it came to hitting a specific target.
+With no accurate guidance system, the SCUD missiles were very similar to the German V-2 rocket when it came to hitting a specific target.
 SCUDs that launched returned to earth with a chance of hitting something in the general area that it was pointed at.
 Classified as a terror weapon, the SCUDs became a top priority for TAC, USN/USMC and Coalition aircraft to find the mobile launching sites and destroy them.

 The ground war began in late February 1991 and lasted approximately 100 hours.
 TAC close air support A-10 aircraft supported ground forces as they had trained for in the United States and Europe for well over a decade.
 Military planners and Washington officials were correct when they proclaimed that the war in the desert would "...not be another Viet Nam," and Desert Storm would go into the history books as one of TAC's most shining moments.